RV George Bligh: Service as a fisheries research vessel

-In July 1921 RV George Bligh was engaged in an extensive studies of the benthos on Dogger Bank, with the aim being to study the bottom living food of commercial fishes.
+In July 1921 George Bligh was engaged in an extensive studies of the benthos on Dogger Bank, with the aim being to study the bottom living food of commercial fishes.

 The need for financial stringency and a lack of fuel, brought about by a miner's strike, made it impossible to run her full time during her early days with the Ministry.
 Similarly, she was laid up in Lowestoft for five months during 1930 as a requirement for ‘national economy’ during the Great Depression and due to staff shortages.
 On 10 June 1931 she was re-registered at London.

 By the mid 1930s the situation was improving, so much so that, not only did the RV George Bligh return to full-time working in 1935, but the Ministry made the gesture of sending the ship to Iceland in order to preserve continuity of Danish researches there, the Danish research vessel (and sister ship to the George Bligh) having been lost at sea in a collision.

 Extensive research was carried out aboard RV George Bligh by C.F.
 Hickling into hake populations in an area southwest of Ireland.
 Starting in 1936 a forecast based on the analysis of year-class-strengths was prepared for the Fleetwood fishermen.
 By 1938 the technique was thought to be reliable.

 Alister Hardy, while working for the Lowestoft laboratory studied the planktonic food of North Sea herring (Clupea harengus) aboard RV George Bligh.
 Hardy proceeded to study the stomach contents of different herring life stages and the associated vertical migrations of the plankton.
 During this period Hardy developed a ‘plankton indicator’ which could be deployed from a commercial herring drifter (fishing boat).
 This device used a clockwork mechanism and spool of fine silk mesh.
 It was to become the forerunner of his Continuous Plankton Recorder (CPR).